Stability and the deformed Hermitian-Yang-Mills equation: Relationship to Bridgeland Stability

 Denote the Chern character of $E$ by $(r, c, d)$, where $c=E_\omega \omega+E_H H$.
 Similarly, we denote the Chern character of $L$ by $(1, l, e)$, where $l=l_\omega \omega+l_H H$.
 Then the wall $W(E, L)$ defined by equation \ref{wall} is a quadratic surface in $\mathbb{R}^3$:

 We denote the intersection of $W(E, L)$ and any plane $z=z_0$ by $W(E, L)_{z_0}$.
-Recall the following theorem by Maciocia on the structure of the potential walls: \begin{thm}[Maciocia, \cite{Mac14}] Let Y be a projective surface, and $F$ a $\mu_\omega$-semistable coherent sheaf on $Y$.
-Then the potential walls $W(E, F)_z$ are all semicircles on the upper half plane, furthermore they are nested for any $z\in\mathbb{R}$. \end{thm}
+From the equation, we see that $W(E, L)_{z_0}$'s are semicircles if nonempty.
+We denote the region inside each semicircle by $W(E, L)_{z_0}^<$, and the region outside by $W(E, L)_{z_0}^>$.
+Recall the following theorem by Maciocia on the structure of the potential walls: \begin{thm}[Maciocia, \cite{Mac14}] Let Y be a smooth projective surface over $\mathbb{C}$, and $F$ a $\mu_\omega$-semistable torsion free sheaf on $Y$.
+Then the potential walls $W(E, F)_z$ are all semicircles on the upper half plane, furthermore they are nested at either side of $y=\mu_\omega(F)$ for any $z\in\mathbb{R}$. \end{thm}

 Here nested means that given two potential walls, one is in the interior of the other wall or vice visa.
 In particular, if two walls $W(E_1, F)_z$ and $W(E_2, F)_z$ intersect for some $z$, then $F$ cannot be $\mu_\omega$-semistable.